 Because CCU views living on campus as an important part of a student's complete educational experience, full-time (12 credit hours or more), unmarried students (under the age of 21) in their first and second year of college after high school graduation, who are taking courses in the College of Undergraduate Studies (traditional program) are required to reside on campus.
 Students in their first or second year of college that are from the Denver area may live on campus or with their parents.
 In order to be eligible to live with parents, students in the Denver area must complete the residency requirement waiver portion of the housing application.
 See below.
 Students who do not comply with this policy may be charged for on-campus housing even if they are not living on campus.

 A housing deposit (see Tuition and Fees) is required for students who plan to live in University housing.
 You may submit the housing deposit online.
+Please allow 24 hours for the housing deposit to process.

 Submit Housing Application/Lease and Meal Plan Application

-Students in their first and second year of college who are from the Denver area may live on campus or with their parents.
+You will be guided through an interactive application that will help you find the right apartment on campus for you!
+You will have the opportunity to match your interests and habits with other CCU future students and lock in your roommates for next semester.
+Statistically, students who live on campus see better success academically and deeper development in their spiritual and social lives.
+As a reminder, students in their first and second year of college who are from the Denver area may live on campus or with their parents.
 In order to be eligible to live with parents, students in the Denver area must complete the Residency Requirements Waiver.
 If you are planning to live off campus and are under the age of 21, please submit the Residency Waiver.
 All meal plan options are available to students living off campus and you can select a meal plan while completing your waiver.

 If you have already signed a housing contract and need to be released from it, you will need to submit the Lease Cancellation Request.
 Please note the deadlines for receiving full and partial reimbursement of your housing deposit.
-If you have already signed up for a meal plan, and wish to change or cancel your plan, you must submit the Meal Plan Selection Form.

 Your CCU Account